sumowll/BD4H-Bootcamp/web/hadoop-hive.md

 navigation:
   section: [1, 5]
 ---
+{% objective %}
+- Know how to work with Hive interactive shell.
+- Can create table.
+- Can load data into table.
+- Can run basic query.
+{% endobjective %}

 This section shows the basic usage of Hadoop Hive.
-Hive provides SQL like language HiveQL on top of Hadoop.
+Hive provides SQL like language `HiveQL` on top of Hadoop.
 Instead of writing raw MapReduce program, you can work on data warehouse task using simple farmiliar query language.

 # Interactive shell
-In the sample code, we will use the data of patient event sequences in tupel format.
+In the sample code, we will continue to use our event tuple [patient data]({{ site.baseurl }}/data/).
 Let's start the Hive CLI interactive shell first by typing `hive` in command line
 ```bash
 > hive
 ...